Red State (2011 film): Plot

 Travis breaks free, arms himself and plans to shoot the congregation, but witnesses Jarod being held captive in the church.
 Travis instead flees the church, but is mistaken for a member by Wynan and shot.
 Keenan tries to reason with the group, but Cooper shoots an ATF agent.
 A shoot-out erupts and Wynan is killed.
 The ATF orders Keenan to stage a full military raid on the church to eliminate all witnesses.
 Keenan passes the order on to ATF Agent Harry, who refuses.

 During the shoot-out, Sarah's daughter Cheyenne escapes and is captured by an ATF agent.
 Sarah kills him as he is about to shoot Cheyenne.
 Cheyenne returns to the house and frees Jarod, begging him to help her hide the congregation's children.
 He refuses and she attacks him.
 Sarah attacks Jarod, and Cheyenne accidentally shoots and kills Sarah.
 Jarod decides to help Cheyenne hide the children.
 They plead with Keenan to spare the children but are both killed by Harry.
 The shoot-out is interrupted by a mysterious trumpet blast.
 The church congregation members lower their weapons and run outside rejoicing, claiming that the Rapture has occurred and taunting the ATF.

 At a government briefing several days later, Keenan reports that he head-butted Cooper and took the rest of the congregation into custody.
 He explains that the trumpet noises were a prank by a group of local college students irritated with Cooper.
 Keenan is promoted despite disobeying a direct order from his superiors.
 They explain that their initial decision to kill the members of the congregation was personal and that they are satisfied with incarcerating the congregation without trials, upsetting Keenan.
 Cooper is seen pacing around his cell singing and sermonizing until another prisoner tells him to shut up.

 Original ending

 During various interactive Q&As for the film, Smith has stated that the original ending continued with the Rapture happening and the Four Horsemen of the Apocalypse descending on the scene.
+An animated version of the ending was uploaded on the Entertainment Weekly YouTube Channel.